-Erasmus+ Internship enables you to spend a placement (traineeship) period between 2 months to 12 months in an enterprise or organization in one of the Program Countries (i.e. Member States of the European Union, Macedonia, Iceland, Liechtenstein and Norway); public or private organizations active in the labour market.
+Erasmus+ Internship enables you to spend a placement (traineeship) period in an enterprise or organization in one of the Program Countries (i.e. Member States of the European Union, Macedonia, Iceland, Liechtenstein and Norway); public or private organizations active in the labour market.
 The objectives of the program are as follows:

-• To help you adapt to the requirements of the EU-wide labor market;
+• To help you adapt to the requirements of the EU-wide labour market;

 Students should work as an intern in a business enterprise or organization, which is directly related to their own educational field.
 The internship does not necessarily have to be a mandatory component of the student’s educational program although the economic sector the student works at should be closely related to it.
 Wherever possible, the traineeships should be an integrated part of the student’s study program.